Don’t miss this revamped program!

 You asked and we answered!
 New this year, resident/early-career activities will take place throughout the Annual Assembly for a complete event experience.
 Sessions begin on Thursday afternoon.

-The Annual Assembly is the largest gathering of PM&R residents, providing educational and networking events tailored specifically for you.
+The Annual Assembly is the world's largest gathering of PM&R residents, providing educational and networking events tailored specifically for you.
 It’s the place to network with attendings and learn both clinical and “life-after graduation” skills.
 You’ll also learn about securing a position and preparing for physiatric practice, among other valuable topics.

 “I learned a lot about the changes coming in health care and how I can position myself to continue to be successful.”—2016 Resident Program Attendee

 Take advantage of these networking opportunities, designed with you in mind:

 - AAPM&R Job and Fellowship Fair (for all attendees)—Wednesday, October 11: 6:30 pm-9 pm

 - Resident Quiz Bowl—Friday, October 13: 4 pm-5:30 pm—sign up your team here!

 - Residents’ Reception—Friday, October 13: 5:30 pm-6:30 pm

 - President's Reception—Friday, October 13: 6:30 pm-9 pm

 - Resident Town Hall Meeting—Saturday, October 14: 4 pm-5 pm